-For each damage control zone and each autonomous ventilation zone, at least one NBC protection plant shall be provided.
+- 1.2 The number of NBC protection plants needed shall be so chosen that the overpressure in the citadel specified in 1.6 can be safeguarded.
+Two adjacent plants shall be provided with a connecting line.
+In this line, two ventilation flaps shall be installed, one on either side of the compartment bulkhead, at a spacing of at least 0,5 m (normal operation: flap closed; emergency operation: adjacent compartment can be supplied as well).
+The duct between the flaps shall be constructed to be gas- and watertight and with the corresponding wall thickness. - 1.3 Within the citadel, discharge air fans shall be so interlocked with the associated NBC protection plants that the discharge air fan is switched off in the event of failure of an NBC protection plant, to ensure that the pressure in the citadel does not fall below the atmospheric level.
+Alternative equivalent interlock methods may be accepted. - 1.4 For each damage control zone and each autonomous ventilation zone, at least one NBC protection plant shall be provided.
 The NBC protection plants shall be decentralized.
-It must be possible to operate each damage control zone/compartment autonomously.
-The supply air inlet openings for the NBC protection plant must be arranged as high as possible, taking into account the requirements regarding the permissible heeling and trim of the vessel.
-The plants themselves shall be installed above the main deck and on the outside walls of the superstructures/deckhouses.
+It shall be possible to operate each damage control zone/compartment autonomously.
+The supply air inlet openings for the NBC protection plant is to be arranged as high as possible, taking into account the requirements regarding the permissible heeling and trim of the vessel.
+The plants themselves shall be installed above the main deck and on the outside walls of the superstructures/ deckhouses.
 Ventilation plants shall only provide ventilation for individual compartments.
 Penetrations of compartment bulkheads above the final waterline according to the damage stability calculations within a damage control zone shall be limited to supply of decontaminated air.
-They must be secured with closures which are operable from either side.
-The same applies for a decontaminated air line connecting two damage control zones/autonomous ventilation zones, whereby in each damage control zone/ autonomous ventilation zone a closure must be arranged at least 1 m from the bulkhead separating the damage control zones / autonomous ventilation zones.
+They are to be secured with closures which are operable from either side.
+The same applies for a decontaminated air line connecting two damage control zones / autonomous ventilation zones, whereby in each damage control zone/ autonomous ventilation zone a closure is to be arranged at least 1 m from the bulkhead separating the damage control zones / autonomous ventilation zones.
 The line between the closures shall be of a gas- and watertight type.

 Compressed air which is used for control and regulation purposes within the citadel shall only be produced by a compressor drawing in air from the citadel.
-The lines shall be constructed to be gas- and watertight with closures if the compressor is not located in an NBC-protected operating space.
+The lines shall be constructed to be gas- and watertight with closures if the compressor is not located in an NBCprotected operating space.